-- a) Adjudicated youth in Juvenile Hall (awaiting placement only get proof of placement order!); or - b) On day of admission. - Client inpatient psychiatric (hospital, IMD, psych SNF).
-Exceptions: - a) On day of admission; - b) Case Management only for discharge planning.
+- Client incarcerated.
+Exceptions: a) Adjudicated youth in Juvenile Hall (awaiting placement only - GET PROOF OF STATUS); or b) On day of admission. - Client inpatient psychiatric (hospital, IMD, psych SNF).
+Exceptions: a) On day of admission; b) Case Management only for discharge planning.